Contains the active ingredient methyldopa (as sesquihydrate)

 When you must not take it

-medicines containing methyldopa (e.g. Aldomet)
+any medicine containing methyldopa (as sesquihydrate) (e.g. Aldomet)

 any of the ingredients listed at the end of this leaflet.